Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 \subsection{Differential rotation and meridional circulation}

-As we have seen in \cite{WKMB13}, simulations with a coronal envelope are more capable of reproducing a spoke-like differential rotation profile compared to runs without a coronal envelope using similar parameters \citep{KMCWB13}.
-In this work, the parameters of the runs are nearly identical, so we can isolate the influence of the coronal envelope as the top boundary condition.
-In \Figs{diff}{diff_cut} we plot the differential rotation in the northern hemisphere for the runs of Sets~A and B; a selection of runs in the meridional plane in \Fig{diff} and all runs at two different latitudes in \Fig{diff_cut}.
-There, $\Omega=\Omega_0+\mean{u_\phi}/r\sin\theta$ is the local rotation rate.
-In all of the runs the equator rotates faster than the poles, similarly to the other simulations with similar Coriolis numbers \citep{BBBMT10,KMCWB13,WKMB13,ABMT14}.
-Furthermore all runs possess a local minimum in the angular velocity $\Omega$ at mid-latitudes, which has been shown to be able to generate equatorward migration \citep{WKKB14}.
+As shown in \cite{WKMB13}, simulations with a coronal envelope are more capable of reproducing a spoke-like differential rotation profile than runs without a coronal envelope using similar parameters \citep{KMCWB13}.
+In this work, the parameters of the runs are nearly identical, so we can isolate the influence of the coronal envelope.
+In \Fig{diff} we plot the angular velocity, $\Omega=\Omega_0+\mean{u_\phi}/r\sin\theta$, in the meridional plane and in \Fig{diff_cut} as a function of radius at two latitudes.
+In all of the runs the equator rotates faster than the poles, similarly to the other simulations with similar Coriolis numbers \citep{BBBMT10,KMCWB13,WKMB13,ABMT15}.
+Furthermore, all runs possess a local minimum in the angular velocity $\Omega$ at mid-latitudes, which has been shown to facilitate equatorward migration \citep{WKKB14,KKOWB16}.
 In runs without coronal envelopes the rotation profile has a similar structure; the contours of constant angular velocity show a strong alignment with the rotation axis, following the Taylor-Proudman theorem.
-In the runs with a coronal envelope the structure of rotation is different.
-Here the Taylor-Proudman balance is broken and the rotation profile has a more spoke-like shape; see \Fig{diff}.
-Comparable runs with different coronal extents (Runs~A2, A3, A3t, and A4) show strong similarity in differential rotation.
-The size of the coronal envelope does not seem to influence the shape of the rotational contours, similarly to what is seen for the latitudinal temperature distribution; see \Fig{Temp_A}.
-However, there is a small difference between the Runs~A3 and A3t, i.e.\ between the cooling profiles; in Run~A3t the contours of constant rotation are slightly more radial than in Run~A3; see \Fig{diff}.
+Run~A1 possesses the strongest differential rotation.
+In particular at the equator the surface rotates faster than in the other runs.
+Runs~A1c and A1c2 show a similar radial dependency, but differential rotation is weaker than in Run~A1; see \Fig{diff_cut}(a) and (b).